 You’ll Love This Resource!

 Now that you know my 3 little secrets, I’m guessing you’d like to know even more.
 If you’d like to sit under the tutelage of 32 different experts, and learn great insights into 32 different aspects of this homesteading way of life, you’ll love the 2017 Back to Basics Living Summit.
+Whether you are a homesteader yourself and want to expand your knowledge or you’re just dreaming of one day getting to enjoy this hard life, where you feel totally insecure and smelly most of the time, this Summit is totally for you.

 Why Did So Many Homesteaders Get Together and Do This?